Lauro199471/ROS_Tutorial/Chapter 1/readme_chapter1.md

 **What are URDF files?**
   URDF files stand for *Unified Robot Description Format*.
 URDF is an XML format that describes a robot,its parts, its joints, dimensions, and so on.

+**What do URDF files do?**
+  It 3D models a robot or its parts, it simulate them or to simply help the developers in their daily work.